Faurecia’s vision for hydrogen mobility

 Expanding the use of hydrogen is a cornerstone of the energy transition.
 Green hydrogen could supply almost 20% of the world’s energy demand by 2050, and effectively eliminate 6 gigatons of CO2 emissions every year.
 Its natural abundance and versatility of production can help solve several critical challenges, from lowering emissions to alleviating dependence on global supply chains and bolstering energy security.

 In mobility, hydrogen is perfectly suited to commercial, heavy-duty on- and off-road vehicles, as well as high-horsepower engines, giving it the potential to transform transportation and logistics.
 Beyond the benefits in terms of refueling time and autonomy, the total cost of ownership of fuel cell electric vehicles is set to overtake that of equivalent battery electric vehicles between 2023 and 2030.
-By 2030, it is estimated that approximately 2.5 million vehicles equipped with fuel cell technology will be on the road.
+We conservatively estimate that there will be 2.5 million hydrogen vehicles sold in 2030.
 Of these vehicles, we forecast the following breakdown: 500,000 trucks and two million light commercial and passenger vehicles.

 Faurecia, a global Tier 1 supplier mastering key hydrogen mobility solutions

 With the ambition to be a world leader in hydrogen mobility, we have invested over €160 million in R&D, manufacturing, strategic partnerships and acquisitions over the past three years.
 As such, we are well-positioned on the two key elements of fuel cell systems which represent around 70% of the value chain.
 These are hydrogen storage systems, which we develop on our own, and fuel cell stacks produced by Symbio, a joint venture created with Michelin.